dpaquette/BugTracker.NET/Blog 5.1 - SQL Injection.md

 As it turns out the tests were unnecessary because it was immediately apparent that the application was broken.
 BugTracker.NET uses a lot of queries on the search page that are stored simply as strings in the database.
 I hadn't updated these queries to replace the old parameters syntax.

-With that fixed I again tried out the application again to find it didn't work at all.
+With that fixed I tried out the application again to find it didn't work at all.
 As it turns out when you compile an ASP.net application in Visual Studio the compiler more or less just assumes that anything in a .aspx file is perfect.
 This code is compiled at runtime so errors don't show up until you've deployed the application.
 There were substantial errors in the .aspx files as they contained quite a bit of database code.

 The compilation of .aspx files is performed by an application called aspnet_compiler.exe.
 We can actually hook this compiler into our build process so that we can be warned at build time that there are issues in the .aspx code.